 Step 6: Save and close.

-That’s ll there is to it.
-If you’re resizing images on a regular basis, I’d really suggest either downloading an app to do the job for you, or simply create an Automator workflow on your Mac.
+That’s all there is to it.
+If you’re batch resizing images on a regular basis, I’d really suggest either downloading an app to do the job for you, or simply create an Automator workflow on your Mac.
 That will save you the trouble of repetitive tasks.